-- Store half your restaurant food to go.
-Restaurants are notoriously known for big portions of food.
+2) Store half your restaurant food to go.
+Restaurants are notoriously known for big portion sizes.
 Before you even get your meal, ask your waiter to store half of it in a to-go container.

-- Make half your plate veggies.
+3) Make half your plate veggies.
 Vegetables are nutritious and filling with very little calories.
-Tip: Reduce your portion size of the unhealthy food item and increase your portion sizes of vegetables.
+Tip: Increase your portion sizes of vegetables.

 CUTTING CALORIES FROM BREAD

-Personally, I love bread.
-One of my favorite morning meals to make are homemade egg sandwiches.
-It’s often I find myself with extra hamburger buns, so I use the buns to make my egg sandwiches.
+One of my favorite morning meals to make are egg sandwiches.
+I often find myself with extra hamburger buns, so I use the buns to make my egg sandwiches.
 Have you ever noticed the amount of bread in each slice?
 There is always one slice with a lot more bread than the other.

 Nowadays, hamburger buns are double the size compared to previous buns 50 years ago.
 To cut down on unnecessary calories, I cut the bun in half.
-I also do this with bagels.
-That’s it!
+I also do this with large bagels.